Website Launch Checklist: Key Highlights

 CTR is the percentage of people who click an ad to visit your website or web page, while conversion rate is the ratio of website or web page visitors that complete an action, such as filling in a contact form.

-By checking your figures weekly, you will be able to measure your conversion funnel performance and adapt the direction of your digital strategy to maximize conversions.
+By checking your figures weekly, you can measure your conversion funnel performance and adapt the direction of your digital strategy to maximize the numbers.

 57. Assess Usability Of Key Website Features